French broad » When Should a Tree Be Removed?

 Dead or Falling Branches

-A tree with dead or falling branches may signal underlying health issues or environmental stress, often indicating an immediate need for removal.
+Another way to understand when should a tree be removed is seen when a tree with dead or falling branches may signal underlying health issues or environmental stress, often indicating an immediate need for removal.

 Dead branches can succumb to the weight of ice or water, leading to dangerous falls that can damage property or harm individuals.